- Home

 Look at your family's daily routine.
 Identify the times when you most need support, whether it's during mornings, afternoons, evenings or a combination thereof, and plan around these.

-As an employer, you must be aware of legal regulations concerning working hours and ensure the schedule complies with UK employment laws, including rest periods and maximum working hours.
+As an employer, you must be aware of legal regulations concerning working hours and make sure the schedule complies with UK employment laws, including rest periods and maximum working hours.
 As an experienced and professional nanny housekeeper agency, we can help you to understand these obligations.

 Get in Touch